tiago-rorke/wandering-gaze/assembly_and_usage.md

 # Calibration
 Before the installation can be used the position of the viewfinder must be carefully adjusted:
-1. Make sure the system is powered on and ready to use and put the overlay cover on the viewfinder.
+1. Make sure the system is powered on and ready to use and put the overlay cover on the viewfinder, with the right eye looking through the grid.
-2. Adjust the 3 long screws, moving the tripod if necessary, until both:
+2. Adjust the 3 screws holding the viewfinder, moving the tripod if necessary, until both:
 	- the edges of the inside of the frame are aligned with the boundaries of the grid on the overlay.
 	- and the red led of the viewfinder is aligned with the center of the cross of the grid.
 3. Once adjusted, remove the overlay cover.

 # Usage
 - When someone looks through the viewfinder, they will see a red light appear.
 They must look at the light until it disappears, at which point they can look at the photograph.